-The wide-ranging taste of a longtime favorite songwriter, Sundays at 11pm.
+The wide-ranging taste of a longtime favorite songwriter.

-Note: The Bottomless Pit will go on indefinite hiatus after December 17, so that he can concentrate on producing a documentary about Tom Wilson, the legendary record producer known for his work with Bob Dylan, the Mothers of Invention, Simon & Garfunkel, and others.
-Holiday programming will air in the show's time slot on December 24 and December 31.
-Then starting in January, we will offer more of the FUV Music mix on Sunday nights at 11pm.
+Note: The Bottomless Pit went on indefinite hiatus on December 17, 2017 while host Marshall Crenshaw works on a documentary about Tom Wilson, the legendary record producer known for his work with Bob Dylan, the Mothers of Invention, Simon & Garfunkel, and others.

 WFUV is thrilled to have songwriter Marshall Crenshaw on our roster of hosts.
 His breakthrough debut in 1982 added the song "Someday, Someway" to the pop catalog, and Marshall's been crafting infectious and edgy tunes ever since.
 He isn't new to radio either, having formerly hosted The Bottomless Pit on WKZE in the Hudson Valley.